Knedla/Banking/README.md

 # Banking

+where there is a 'mock' comment, the implementation is basic, just enough to cover the basic scenario

 probably not all files are in place

 not much attention was paid to the model regarding referencing properties, navigations, lists